maattss/tdt4250-assignment3/README.md

 - Each course need to be at least 5 credits (manually written validation).

 ## Model structure

+Study plan (program) with semesters, courses and specializations.
+A program includes multiple semesters with optional specializations (single or multiple).
+Every courses included in a semester can be mandatory or elective.

+### Plant UML diagram

 ![plant UML model](https://i.imgur.com/q3alEsn.png)

-## Sample
-The Samle.xmi describes two studyprograms from the Department of Computer Science, Msc - 2 year - Computer Science (MIDT) and Msc - 2 year - Informatics (MSIT).
-Each program include some specializations with semesters and courses associated with these.

-## Model impovements for assignment 3
+## Model impovements from assignment 1

+Based on feedback from assignment 1, the following model improvements have been done:

-- Add a top level object i.e. Institute where courses are contained
+- Add a top level object i.e. Department where courses are contained
 - Add a datatype for spring/fall in semesters
 - Remove numbers from courses
 - Rename "code" attributes

+## Sample data

+The Sample.xmi describes two studyprograms from the Department of Computer Science with specializations and courses:

+- Msc - 2 year - Computer Science (MIDT)
+  - Software Development
+  - Artificial Intelligence
+  - Databases and Search
+- Msc - 2 year - Informatics (MSIT)
+  - Software
+  - Interaction Design, Game and Learning Technology

+## Transformation